Norway–United Kingdom relations: Military relations

-The Royal Marines train annually in Norway, and are integrated into Norway's defense plans.
+The Royal Marines train annually in Norway, and are integrated into Norway's defence plans.
 In March 2023, the UK opened a new military base in Norway, named Camp Viking.
+In August 2024, Norwegian Defence Secretary Bjørn Arild Gram described the UK as Norway's "closest and most important European Ally" and pledged two ships to join the UK Carrier Strike Group during its Pacific deployment in 2025.